socketsupply/components/src/checkbox/README.md

 # Checkbox

 The `Checkbox` component is used to create a styled checkbox, with or without a label.
 You can also create a custom checkbox using SVG icons.

+> *__Note:__ This component requires the `tonic-sprite` component.*

 ## Demo